-You can use Waved (optional) at your PC or a script at the server to import the new time series into the time series database.
+You can use Waved® (optional excel interface to Indico Module) in your PC or a script at the server to import the new time series into the time series database.
 Ask your Airviro system administrator for help.

 Later on, you can apply the macro to another period, if the conditions still are valid.